dbt-labs/handbook/website/docs/benefits.md

 ## Retirement (US)

-All US based employees have access to an employer-sponsored 401K plan, adminstered through [Guideline](https://www.guideline.com/).
+All US-based employees are eligible to participate in dbt Labs’ employer-sponsored 401(k) plan, administered through [**Fidelity**](https://nb.fidelity.com/static/mybenefits/netbenefitslogin/#/login).

-Immediately upon hire, dbt Labs will contribute 3% of employee’s monthly salary into their retirement account on a monthly basis and employees will be automatically enrolled at 4% contributions, which can be adjusted at any time.

-Employees can additionally opt to contribute up to the federal maximum to their retirement account. dbt Labs will contribute to the retirement account regardless of any supplemental employee contributions.
+Upon hire, dbt Labs automatically contributes **3% of your monthly salary** to your retirement account.
+Employees are also **automatically enrolled** at a **4% employee contribution rate**, which you may change—or opt out of—at any time.

+> 🚨 Note: If you do not wish to contribute the default 4%, you must actively opt out in your Fidelity account.

+Employees may contribute up to the annual IRS maximum. dbt Labs’ 3% employer contribution is provided **regardless of whether you make additional contributions**.

 ### Enrollment Process

 *Note: All US team members are **automatically enrolled** into a 401k contributions

-1. New emploees will receive a welcome email from Guideline to their personal email with a link to set-up their account.
+Approximately one week after your start date, you’ll be able to create your Fidelity NetBenefits account. **If you already have a Fidelity account from a previous employer, there is no need to create a new one**—your dbt Labs 401(k) plan will automatically populate in your existing account based on your Social Security number.

-2. Once logged in, employees can set contribution amounts at any time throughout the year.
+Once registered, you can review your plan, update contribution amounts, and manage your retirement elections at any time.

-3. Employees’s are automatically enrolled at a default contribution rate of 4%.
+If you have questions, contact a Fidelity representative at 800-835-5097.

 ### Automatic Contribution Amounts